 … I’m totally confident about tonight’s class activity.
 We have to lead a 5 minute discussion.
 There were all these parameters, and it was kind of difficult to put it in that framework, but our professor said that being able to lead a quality discussion is like a golden ticket into a teaching job.
 Little does she know that leading discussions is just about all I did when I worked as a youth pastor.
 Well, that and play Crazy Ball.
 I’m excellent at leading discussions.
 (Conversely, last week when we were discussing this assignment, she picked volunteers out of a hat to practice with topics that she provided, and I was terrified that I would be chosen.
 The topics were “people who let their dogs poop in other people’s yards,” “teacher jobs usually get cut before administration jobs; why is that?” and “what is cool and who defines it?”
 Yeah… not excited about those.)

 … my unit plan is taking shape, and I feel OK about it.
 Now if only I could figure out what I was supposed to include under “formative assessments.”
 (Yes, I did have a whole class about this last semester.
 It’s gotten fuzzy somehow.)

-… I checked out the draft Social Studies Standards (still draft, set to be fully implemented during the 2013-2014 school year) and like most of the changes they’ve made.
+… I checked out the draft Social Studies Standards [link removed] (still draft, set to be fully implemented during the 2013-2014 school year) and like most of the changes they’ve made.
 They’re easier to understand, there are less of them, and they’re organized better.
 Unfortunately, they seem to have dropped the “Historical Skills” section.
 I take issue with that.
 Otherwise, I’m quite pleased.
 (They are drastically different from the current standards in many ways.
 I was not expecting that.)

 I’ll stop rambling now.
 I want to hear from you.
 What are you thankful for?